 An inland sea neutralized

-Although Roman soldier Plinius the Elder already felt pity for the barbaric tribes in the north in the first century AD because of the extremely wet and cold living conditions, it were actually the third and fourth centuries AD that were tumultuous climate-wise.
+Although Roman soldier Plinius (or Pliny) the Elder already felt pity for the barbaric tribes in the north in the first century AD because of the extremely wet and cold living conditions (check out our post The shipwrecked people of the salt marshes to know what exactly Plinius said), it were actually the third and fourth centuries AD that were tumultuous climate-wise.
 During this period much of the flat marshlands of the terp region (terp: an artificial dwelling mound or platform) became uninhabitable and the peoples living there massively resettled themselves elsewhere.
 Leading to the much debated habitation-gap of the terp region, although this is mainly a dialogue among Frisian scholars, perhaps with a kind of phantom pain who worry about a lesser old age of the Frisian people.
 "The time you only could hear the seagull cry," as some scholars have characterized the inconvenient, empty period.

 The inland-sea Bordine is furthermore a historical place because it was at its shores, between the shires Westergo and Oostergo, where the already in his own time prominent Anglo-Saxon archbishop Saint Boniface was murdered in the summer of AD 735.
 It was here, and not in Dokkum or in Dunkirk as sometimes even is suggested, where Saint Boniface set up his encampment and where he was attacked and murdered.
 The shores of the old Bordine were long and there is no historical data available to further pinpoint the scene of the crime.
 Everything said here is according to his near contemporary Wilibald of Mainsz who wrote about Saint Boniface's life in the second half of the eighth century AD.